canvasxyz/canvas/docs/2-applications.md

 // ]
 ```

-You can also maintain contracts as JavaScript files.
-If you export
+You can also maintain contracts as JavaScript or TypeScript files.

-`models` and `actions` from a .js file, you can pass it as a string to
+If you export `models` and `actions` from a .js or .ts file, you can
-`Canvas.initialize({ contract })`.
-Canvas will execute it inside a
+pass it as a string to `Canvas.initialize({ contract })`.
+Canvas will
-QuickJS WASM VM.
+execute it inside a QuickJS WASM VM.

 ## Actions